EOEPCA/system-architecture/docs/reference-architecture/resource-registration-BB.md

 At minimum registration of data assets should be supported from the following sources: S3 object storage, HTTP, Filesystem, Swift object storage.

-!!! note
+#### Data Gateway Reuse

-    The implementation of the Harvester Data Source components may be partly or wholly met by the capabilities of the **Data Gateway** building block, that is designed to provide a reusable/extensible implementation that encapsulates the interface with the data providers.
+The implementation of the Harvester Data Source components may be partly or wholly met by the capabilities of the [**Data Gateway**][data-gateway-building-block] building block, that is designed to provide a reusable/extensible implementation that encapsulates the interface with the data providers.

 ## Registration into Building-blocks